Olivo di Venafro

 Human History

-Olive cultivation at Venafro is documented from at least the 2nd century BC, with Pliny, Horace, and other Roman authors praising the superior quality of Venafro oil (Oleum Venafrum), considered the finest in the Roman world.
-The surviving ancient trees may be direct descendants or even the same individuals referenced in classical texts.
+Olive cultivation at Venafro is documented from at least the Roman period, with Cato the Elder and the poet Horace praising the superior quality of Venafro oil (Oleum Venafrum), considered among the finest in the Roman world.
+[1] The surviving ancient trees may be descendants of those referenced in classical texts.
 The medieval and early modern periods maintained the olive tradition, with the trees passing through various ownership regimes while continuing to produce.
 The DOP (Protected Designation of Origin) for Molise olive oil recognizes the continuity of this agricultural tradition.

 Park History

-The park was established to protect the ancient olive heritage from development pressure, land abandonment, and the replacement of traditional varieties with modern intensive plantings.
-The designation recognized that these living trees constitute both natural monuments and cultural heritage of international significance.
+The park was established by Regional Law n.
+30 of November 4, 2008, to protect the ancient olive heritage from development pressure, land abandonment, and the replacement of traditional varieties with modern intensive plantings.
+[1] The designation recognized that these living trees constitute both natural monuments and cultural heritage of international significance.
+In 2018, the park was included in the National Register of Historic Rural Landscapes of the Ministry of Agriculture, Food, Forestry and Tourism.
 Management supports the continuation of traditional olive cultivation practices that maintain tree health and oil quality while preserving the landscape character.
-The park promotes recognition of the ancient olive grove as a living cultural landscape comparable to historic monuments.

 Major Trails And Attractions